CodeAndCake/AppsFromScratch/sessions/01/README.md

 ### Two words about ourselves

 * **Matteo** studied graphic design.
 He also taught himself to code.
-He built social platforms and educational games for the BBC, Science Museum and now teaches at Ravensbourne.
+He built social platforms and educational games for the BBC, Science Museum and now teaches Web design and coding at Ravensbourne.

 * **Aimee** studied fashion design, makes clothes and websites.
 She is the *jargon buster*, the bridge between beginners and professional coders.